S3-working-group/s3-practical-guide/docs/all.md

 Individuals, teams and entire organizations can acknowledge interdependence and intentionally invite people from outside their system to bring in **knowledge, experience and influence** to assist with decision making and support collective learning.

 -   **External experts** can offer an outside perspective and bring knowledge, understanding and skills
--   **Representatives of affected parties** can inform and influence decision making in ways that benefit overall objectives (see _Those Affected Decide_)
+-   **Representatives of affected parties** can inform and influence decision making in ways that benefit overall objectives (see _Involve Those Affected _)

 ### Bringing in S3